Do you like blackjack? We hope so, because you’re kind of wasting your time if you’re reading this and you don’t.

 Card counting does not guarantee wins and the game remains random.
 It is simply a way of increasing your chances of winning by knowing what might come next and betting or splitting or doubling accordingly.
 The game remains one of the percentages, even with the best card counting, but percentages can make a big difference, particularly if you play with big money.

 Blackjack already has the lowest house edge of any of the mainstream casino games.
 It’s said to be about 0.5% in standard games.
 Card counting can put the odds in the player’s favour, but you need a good card counting strategy.

 High and Low Counting:

 Basically, you count cards under 10, and cards worth 10 or more (including Aces).
-You add one when you see low numbers and take one off when you see high numbers, and when you have a positive number the odds are in your favour and you should risk more, going higher the higher the number is.
+You add one when you see low numbers and take one off when you see high numbers, and when you have a positive number the odds are in your favour and you should risk more, going higher.

 However, this only works in a straightforward way with single decks.
 Add more decks and you’ll need to factor in another set of sums.

 The Ace/Five system asks players to add one to a total when they see a five and to take one off when they see an Ace.
 Bet more when the count is positive.